Columba (constellation): Stars

+Lacaille gave 17 stars Bayer designations Alpha through Sigma in 1756, but omitted Zeta, Iota, and Xi, and labelled two stars as Nu and Pi.
+Francis Baily included Rho Columbae in Puppis and the designation is no longer used.
+In 1879, Benjamin Gould added Xi Columbae as he felt the star was bright enough to warrant a name.

 Columba is rather inconspicuous with the brightest star, Alpha Columbae, being only of magnitude 2.7.
 This, a blue-white star, has a pre-Bayer, traditional, Arabic name Phact (meaning ring dove) and is 268 light-years from Earth.
 The only other named star is Beta Columbae, which has the alike-status name Wazn.
 It is an orange-hued giant star of magnitude 3.1, 87 light-years away.
 The constellation contains the runaway star μ Columbae.
 Exoplanet NGTS-1b and its star NGTS-1 are in Columba.

 General radial velocity

 Columba contains the solar antapex – the opposite to the net direction of the Solar System.

 Deep-sky objects

 The globular cluster NGC 1851 appears in Columba at 7th magnitude in a far part of our galaxy at 39,000 light-years away - it is resolvable south of at greatest latitude +40°N in medium-sized amateur telescopes (under good conditions).